Jasvir Deol

 Jasvir Singh Deol (born 1968/1969) is a Canadian politician who was elected in the 2019 Alberta general election to the Legislative Assembly of Alberta representing the electoral district of Edmonton-Meadows.
 He was previously the federal NDP candidate for the riding of Edmonton Mill Woods during the 2015 Canadian election.
 Born and raised in Punjab, Deol immigrated to Canada from India in 1993.

-Deol serves as the Official Opposition Critic for Multiculturalism for the Alberta New Democratic Party Caucus.
+Deol served as the Official Opposition Critic for Multiculturalism for the Alberta New Democratic Party Caucus.
+As of June 21, 2024, he serves as the Official Opposition critic for Infrastructure.